 Aging can also cause tooth sensitivity.
 It occurs mostly to people within the ages of 25 and 30.
 This is unavoidable for most people, especially after several years of brushing their teeth very hard, sensitivity can set in.
 It would be better to switch to a toothbrush and brush twice a day.
-You can also start flossing to avoid tooth sensitivity; and if it persists, contact Dr Rodney Raanan at Beverly Hills.
+You can also start flossing to avoid tooth sensitivity; and if it persists, schedule your appointment with Rifkin Ranaan in Beverly Hills.

 Rather use a softer brush and brush for 2-3 minutes instead of 30 seconds, like most people do.
 Brushing regularly will also help with another common cause of sensitive teeth like plaque build-up.
 A build-up of plaque will lead to gum disease and gum recession which results in sensitivity in the teeth.